joelzeng/say-no-more/README.md

-# say-no-more
+# Say No More
-Web application for organizing home items
+Web application for organizing home items, such as cleaning supplies, bathroom essentials and cooking items

+## Getting Started